kevinpryan/caf-subtype-analysis/caf_rnaseq_combined_analysis.md

             outlier detection</a>
         -   <a href="#batch-correction" id="toc-batch-correction">Batch
             correction</a>
+    -   <a href="#clinical-correlations" id="toc-clinical-correlations">Clinical
+        Correlations</a>
+-   <a href="#predicting-subpopulations-present-in-in-house-samples"
+    id="toc-predicting-subpopulations-present-in-in-house-samples">Predicting
+    subpopulation(s) present in In-House samples</a>
     -   <a
         href="#assigning-in-house-samples-to-a-caf-subtype-using-k-nearest-neighbours"
         id="toc-assigning-in-house-samples-to-a-caf-subtype-using-k-nearest-neighbours">Assigning
         in-house samples to a CAF subtype using K-nearest neighbours</a>
     -   <a href="#deconvolution-using-cibersortx"
         id="toc-deconvolution-using-cibersortx">Deconvolution using
         CIBERSORTx</a>
     -   <a href="#references" id="toc-references">References</a>

 # Introduction